jsbarbosa/SpecPy/README.md

 - NumPy
 - csv

 SpecPy is free to use and distribute.
-Executables files are hosted by [SourceForce](http://sourceforce.net)
+Executables files are hosted by [SourceForge](http://sourceforge.net), [Linux](https://sourceforge.net/projects/specpy/files/Linux/) and [Windows](https://sourceforge.net/projects/specpy/files/Windows/) are currently soported.